reactive-python/reactpy/src/py/docs/source/site/specs.rst

     As we move though our converstion we'll be using ``...`` to fill in places that we haven't converted yet.

-In this simple case, all we've done is take the name of the HTML element (``div`` in this case) and inserted it into the ``tagName`` field of a dictionary.
+In this simple case, all we've::::::::::::: done is take the name of the HTML element (``div`` in this case) and inserted it into the ``tagName`` field of a dictionary.
 Then we've taken the inner HTML and added to a list of children where the text ``"to perform an action"`` has been made into a string, and the inner ``input`` (yet to be converted) will be